stoyky/figment/README.md

 Note: The Vagrant boxes are prebuilt with IP addresses 192.168.56.20 (FlareVM) and  192.168.56.10 (REMnux).
 Make sure you configure your Hypervisor to have a Host-only network with range 192.168.56.0/24!

-For a more elaborate guide, please see my blog: https://www.remyjaspers.com/blog/figment/.
 ## Quick Start

 Follow these steps if you want to customize the resulting VMs / Vagrant boxes: